OliverLysa/observatory-data-prep/README.md

     5.  calculating key variables/metrics; and

-    6.  exporting to be used in the dashboard
+    6.  exporting and loading to supabase backend for use in the observatory.

 in order to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL:

-Builds on the dataset review undertaken by CE-Hub in 2022.

 # How to use

 ## Software requirements and setup

 Scripts are written in the programming languages R and Python.
-Please see here for more information on running R scripts and software requirements.
+Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and software requirements.
 R components are currently packaged within an R Project and relative file paths are used.
-See here for the equivalent information for Python.
+These can be most easily interacted with using R Studio.
+See [here](https://www.python.org/downloads/) for the equivalent information for Python scripts used, which are contained in [Jupyter Notebooks](https://jupyter.org/install).

 # Folder and file descriptions